ionos-cloud/statichcpd/README.md

 # Statichcpd - DHCP server for virtual hosting

-Statichcpd is an implementation of DHCP and DHCP6 protocols targeted at virtual hosting enviroments.
+Statichcpd(Static Host Configuration Protocol Daemon) is an implementation of DHCP and DHCP6 protocols targeted at virtual hosting enviroments.
 It supports clients in multiple virtual Layer 2 networks, and assumes that these networks are represented by different interfaces.
-It only supports _static_ allocations of IP addresses (and options) per MAC address of the client inside a network.
-I.e. there is no support of address pools, and "unknown" clients won't be offered an address.
+It only supports _static_ allocations of IP addresses (and options) per MAC address of the client inside a network.I.e. there is no support of address pools, and "unknown" clients won't be offered an address.
 On the other side, clients in different virtual networks may have the same MAC address, and will be treated as different clients.
 Because of its reliance on netlink